Tremelune/cribl/README.md

 external APIs. disk_reader belongs here.

-Please forgive the munging of the UI React/Node.js code and API Python/Flask code.
-They should probably be in their own directories but things started breaking as I moved them around, so I stopped.
+Please forgive the munging of the UI React/Node.js code and API Python/Flask code—they should probably be in their own directories but things started breaking as I moved them around, so I stopped.

 ## Performance